helio-training/helio-gql-cli-sequelize/README.md

 # GraphQL Sequelize

-Basic template for initializing a GraphQL service with Express, Apollo Server, and Sequelize (PG) - with a little touch of magic.
+Basic template for initializing a GraphQL service with Express, Apollo Server, and Sequelize (Postgres) - with a little touch of magic.